19hours/sg-statutes/Acts/Environmental Protection and Management Act.md

 (b) they are contained in any substance, preparation or product specified in Part II of that Schedule.

-### General prohibition with respect to importation and sale of hazardous substances
+### General prohibition with respect to importation, manufacture and sale of hazardous substances

-22\.—(1) No person shall import, possess for sale, sell or offer for sale any hazardous substance unless he holds a licence granted by the Director-General for such purpose.
+22\.—(1) No person shall import, manufacture, possess for sale, sell or offer for sale any hazardous substance unless he holds a licence granted by the Director-General for such purpose.

 [4/2002]

+[12/2011 wef 01/09/2011]

-(2) Every licence granted to any person under this section shall not be transferable to any other person and no licence shall authorise the import, possession for sale, sale or offer for sale of any hazardous substance by any individual other than the individual named therein.
+(2) Every licence granted to any person under this section shall not be transferable to any other person and no licence shall authorise the import, manufacture, possession for sale, sale or offer for sale of any hazardous substance by any individual other than the individual named therein.

+[12/2011 wef 01/09/2011]

-(3) Any person who contravenes subsection (1) or (2) shall be guilty of an offence.
+(3) Any person who contravenes subsection (1) shall be guilty of an offence.

+[12/2011 wef 01/09/2011]

-### Prohibitions and regulations with respect to sale of hazardous substances
+### Prohibitions and regulations with respect to importation, manufacture and sale of hazardous substances

-23\.—(1) No person shall import, possess for sale, sell or offer for sale any hazardous substance unless —
+23\.—(1) No person shall import, manufacture, possess for sale, sell or offer for sale any hazardous substance unless —

-(a) the importation, possession for sale, sale or offer for sale is effected in accordance with the provisions of the licence and with any condition specified therein;
+(a) the importation, manufacture, possession for sale, sale or offer for sale is effected in accordance with the provisions of the licence and with any condition specified therein;

+[12/2011 wef 01/09/2011]

 (b) the sale is effected by or under the personal supervision of the person named in the licence; and

 (c) proper records of the sale as required by the Director-General are kept.

 [4/2002]

+[12/2011 wef 01/09/2011]

 (2) No person shall possess for sale, sell or offer for sale any hazardous substance unless the container of the hazardous substance is labelled in the manner prescribed in regulations made by the Agency, with the approval of the Minister.